How we build credit intelligence from public records.

 1. Data collection

-We crawl official registries on a daily schedule, respecting robots.txt and terms of service.
-For each market we maintain a primary registry source (e.g. OMPIC for Morocco, the OHADA RCCM portal for francophone Africa) plus secondary sources for financial statements, court filings, and capital-markets disclosures.
+We ingest official open registries — free, complete national sources — for every covered market.
+For each country we maintain a primary registry source (e.g. Companies House for the UK, INSEE Sirene for France, ASIC for Australia, and the Receita Federal CNPJ base for Brazil) plus secondary sources for financial statements, insolvency notices, and beneficial ownership.
 Every data point is tagged with its source.

 2. Normalization & merge